remcostoeten/vscode-extension-insert-use-client-for-nextjs-with-ease/README.md

 - Configurable to insert the directive at the current cursor position instead.
 - Avoids inserting duplicate directives if it's already present at the top.

-## Installation

-### Prerequisites

-- Ensure you have [Visual Studio Code](https://code.visualstudio.com/) installed.
-- Node.js and npm should also be installed on your system.

 ### Local Installation

 1. **Clone the repository**: